I Breastfed In Public Without Covering Up, & This Is How People Treated Me

 We Expect Breastfeeding Moms To Be “Brave” When We Shouldn’t Have To Be

-It wasn’t until I looked back at all of these instances, and on the countless others times when people didn’t blatantly ask me to cover up yet insisted on staring or laughing or pointing or whispering or joking, that I realized the people who seemed to have the biggest problem with the method in which I chose to feed my son were women — some with children, and others, without.
+It wasn’t until I looked back at all of these instances, and on the countless others times when people didn’t blatantly ask me to cover up yet insisted on staring or laughing or pointing or whispering or joking, that I realized the people who seemed to have the biggest problem with the method in which I chose to feed my son were women — some with children, and some without.

 They were most embarrassed of my body, and the ones made most uncomfortable when I fed my son in public.
 It made me stop and think: not once, during my week-long experiment, did a man stop me; not once did a man make me feel small; not once did a man make me feel less than.
 Realizing that I felt the most judgment coming from other women sucked, but it also reminded me that, as a whole, women have been taught that our bodies are for sexualized consumption, so we’ve struggled to view our female forms as anything other than objects that inspire erotic thoughts or carnal desires.

 With this realization came an overwhelming feeling of both sadness and determination.
 This isn’t how it’s supposed to be.
 The very natural, very normal act of feeding your child shouldn’t come with side order of guilt and shame and self-hatred just because a patriarchal society has taught women that our bodies are nothing if not sexual.
-My anger towards the people who had something to say about my decision to breastfeed in public shifted toward remorse and understanding.
+My anger toward the people who had something to say about my decision to breastfeed in public shifted toward remorse and understanding.
 While they’re not entirely faultless (no one, man or woman, has the right to shame another person for his or her choices), I know that their disgust at my breastfeeding is part of a larger issue.
 So, despite the comments, the hurt, and the shame I endured, when I have another baby, I will choose to breastfeed him or her where they need, when they need, and without a cover.